databio/bedbase/docs/geniml/tutorials/cell-type-annotation-with-knn.md

 If you have **not** completed the previous tutorial, you should ensure you have a vector database with cell embeddings.

 ## What is K-nearest-neighbors (KNN) classification?
 According to [IBM](https://www.ibm.com/topics/knn), K-nearest-neighbors classification is a non-parametric, supervised learning classifier, which uses proximity to make classifications or predictions about the grouping of an individual data point.
-Point more simply: KNN is a classification algorithm that uses the distance between an **unlabeled** data point and its **labeld** neighbors to classify the new data point.
+Point more simply: KNN is a classification algorithm that uses the distance between an **unlabeled** data point and its **labeled** neighbors to classify the new data point.

 Assuming we have a vector-space of well-annotated cell embeddings, we can use KNN to classify new cell embeddings based on their proximity to the labeled cell embeddings.